Catfishing & Online Dating Investigations

 - Have you met them in person?

-- Have you provided the subject with any monetary, financial or other form of assistance?
+- Have you provided the subject with any monetary, financial, or another form of assistance?

 - How do you communicate (text, emails, instant messaging, telephone, etc.) with the subject?